gabsolutely/esp32-projects/README.md

 ## Project #12: Stopwatch (w/ Laps) + WiFi
 -**Code:** [Project12-StopwatchLapsWiFi.ino](./Project12-StopwatchLapsWiFi.ino)
--**Description:** Stopwatch system in OLED and WiFi Webservers controlled by buttons, both in hardware and Webserver, with a new laps feature.
+-**Description:** Stopwatch system in OLED and WiFi Webservers controlled by buttons, both in hardware and Webserver, with a laps feature.

 ---------

-## Project #3: In/Out Counter
+## Project #13: In/Out Counter
 -**Code:** [Project13-Counter.ino](./Project13-Counter.ino)
 -**Description:** Counter that tracks In/Out passages with a reset/toggle button in both Webserver and via actual buttons.